rocky-linux/rockylinux.org-hugo/CONTRIBUTING.md

 project's version control history are licensed under the BSD 3-clause license, the terms of which are described fully in the [LICENSE](./LICENSE) file, located at the root of this repository.

+## Translations
+If you notice that we don't have support for your native language, feel free to contribute your translations!
+You'll need to reference `i18n/en.toml`, `config.toml`, `vercel.json`, and the script section in `layouts/partials/head/head.html` for the formats needed.
+Once you have the file ready, create your issue and link it to your Pull Request.